 When I am involved in creative work, who is doing the work?

 If someone I greatly respect were to harshly criticize my creative work, how would I respond?

-Another partial answer to this fourish dilemma could have to do with the way I feel about myself.
+How do I feel about myself?
 It is possible that part of the reason I get blocked is because there are things I know about myself that I would rather not admit.
 Strangely enough, if I am a four the chances are that those things are actually good things.